-As carnival season in many places around, like Rio de Janeiro, Greek Apokreas (=no meat season) is a period of before Orthodox festing, that includes partying, eating, drinking, dancing, playing and celebrating, dressed up in special costumes.
+As carnival season in many places around, like Rio de Janeiro, Greek Apokreas (=no meat season) is a period before Orthodox fasting, that includes partying, eating, drinking, dancing, playing, and celebrating, dressed up in special costumes.
 Most customs and traditions in Greece and the Greek Islands are of a religious nature, but some stem from paganism times and are indirectly connected to these times.